bcionescu/blogby/readme.md

 - [ ] Implement `fetch`, which would grab .md files from predefined directories in a config file
 - [ ] Implement a way to check if the source .md files have been modified, and make changes to the HTML files accordingly
 - [ ] Implement a `feed.atom` system
+- [ ] Implement a way to update the sitemap whenever a blog post is added
+- [ ] Implement a way to pin posts
 - [x] Store the header, footer, and CSS separately, so they can be assembled later
 - [ ] Enable blogby.rb to add the CSS, header, and footer, to each file, eliminating the need for JS
 - [ ] When a new post is added, the empty `posts` template will be used, in order to completely re-generate the list of posts on the main page, thus also enabling pagination